InQuest/ThreatIngestor/docs/plugins/source.rst

   `Twitter oauth docs`_).
 * ``con_secret`` (required): Twitter auth connection secret (See `Twitter oauth docs`_).
+* ``defanged_only``: Defaults to true.
+If set to false, the Twitter source will include all expanded links found in Tweets.
+If set to true, it will include only defanged links.

 After the above required options, you must include valid options for one of the three supported Twitter endpoints, as described below.
 Any extra options